toutils/todbmanager/README.md

 this version succesfully did a full scrape on turkopticon.ucsd.edu without any problems.

-If your just interested in the database, it's currently available at:
+If your just interested in the database, it's currently available on the releases tab.

 ## INSTALLATION